3point14guy/notes/1_ruby/ruby-day1.md

 Integer + (or) - (or) * Float = Float
 Integer / Float = Float
 Float / Integer = Float

+*Simply put - if you mix data types in mathematical operations, the resulting answer will be a float.

 Ruby also has equation shortcuts!
 We can stack the operators with an equal sign between variables (only) and reassign result to the first variable.